real-slim-chadi/data-structures-and-algorithmic-thinking-with-python/Notes/chapter01/chapter01.md

 worst case, average case and best case

 ## Asymptotic notation
-we look at the functions as the input grows
+we look at the functions as the input grows.

+Let's deal with relevant Asymptotic notations

 ## Big-O
 **[IMPORTANT]**